gauravkukade/fin-blog/_posts/2024-01-23-invest-money.md

 ---
 layout: post
 title: "How To Invest Money?
-(Get Started Investing with 5 Investing Tips)"
+(Get Started Investing with 5 Simple Investing Tips)"
-categories: "Investing Money"
+categories: "Investing"
 ---

 Investing can be a great way to grow your money over time.
 But it can be confusing to know where to start.
 This article will give you a simple overview of how to invest as a beginner.